 - What you need to copy and paste and where.
 It takes a min.
 1 min to figure out.

 - It takes a min.
 1 hour in the basic website to create and add content with proper alignment of code.

-- For example: If you’re creating about us page, then it can there can be 3 sections such as 1 section for about the agency or company, a 2nd section for the team, 3rd section for testimonial or portfolio.
+- For example: If you’re creating about us page, then it can there be 3 sections such as 1 section for about the agency or company, a 2nd section for the team, 3rd section for testimonial or portfolio.
 To do all these it takes a min.
 3 hours for me.
 But it’s also possible to do it within 1 hour.

 - Another example: if you need to create drop-down menu, you need to copy and paste similar content <button class=”navbar-toggler” type=”button” data-toggle=”collapse” data-target=”#navbarTogglerDemo01″ aria-controls=”navbarTogglerDemo01″ aria-expanded=”false” aria-label=”Toggle navigation”><span class=”navbar-toggler-icon”></span></button>

 - Self Code: In this case, the duration to create a webpage depends on many things: Self Code means you’re going to input each instruction to the browser or internet or server by typing programming language syntax manually without even copy and paste.
 But I don’t think there is any web developer who is not copying and pasting.
-Copy and Paste is not a bad thing in Web Development when things are available to use such as bootstrap, CSS code.
+Copy and Paste are not a bad thing in Web Development when things are available to use such as bootstrap, CSS code.
 But what is important to know is that what to copy and where to paste.
 Even the early developers also copied their own written code to faster the web development process.

 - The selection of tools/programming languages/computer system/internet connection.

 Most meaningful answer to consider while mapping the duration to create a webpage:

 Duration also vary on skills and the frequency of eyes or bandwidth of the brain and the urgency.
 Every web developer is unique and his own philosophy.